 - High capital investment in environmental control equipment.

 It is clear from the above that both systems have much in common.
 By combining the two aquaponics retains the advantages.
-By keeping production intensity at a more sustainable level the disadvantages are largely eliminated or greatly reduced.
+The disadvantages are largely eliminated if production intensity is kept at a more sustainable level..
 Every year new and exciting possibilities are being discovered.

 Basic Types of Aquaponics Systems

-Aquaponic farmers have adopted several different hydroponic systems.
+Aquaponic farmers have adopted several different designs of hydroponic systems.

 - Media Grow Beds

 These consist of a 30 cm. deep bed of media that is repeatedly flooded and drained with fish water.

 The plants are placed at regular intervals into a floating raft.
 The roots simply grow down into the fish water to obtain their nutrients.
 A separate system of removing suspended sold is usually required otherwise there may be an excessive buildup of waste within the tanks.
 It is, nevertheless, a popular system for large, commercial farms.
 It is perhaps less suited to growing plants with extensive root systems that are needed to support larger plants.

 A series of pipes and troughs supply the plants with all the nutrients that they require.
 Systems are light and perfect adapted to vertical growing.
 On the down side they also cannot support heavy plants and the nutrient film is more vulnerable to temperature fluctuations.

 Generally speaking the media filled grow beds represent the best choice for small scale aquaponic systems.
 They provide both a means of suspended solids and ammonia removal and the best support for a wide range of plants.